-Integrating Redshift with Synq
+Integrating Redshift with SYNQ

-This guide explains how to securely connect Synq to Redshift.
+This guide explains how to securely connect SYNQ to Redshift.

 We need this information so we collect metadata about your tables.